 To Round Off

 Cyberbullying must be addressed seriously, and community involvement can help to avoid more serious issues.
-Counseling services should be made available to both victims and abusers.
+Counselling services should be made available to both victims and abusers.
 The police, schools, parents, and psychologists can all work together to support the victims.
 Cyber hooligans target other people’s personalities, and it is difficult to commit this crime without access to the internet.